google/real-time-intelligence-workshop/RealTimePrediction/realtime-intelligence-main/README.md

 ![Streaming](images/streaming.png)

- b.
-Wait for 15 minutes.
+ - Wait for 15 minutes.

- c.
-In Google Cloud Consule menu,  navigate to BigQuery -> Sql Workspace
+ - In Google Cloud Consule menu,  navigate to BigQuery -> Sql Workspace

- d.
-Open the dataset flights and review streaming_preds table
+ - Open the dataset flights and review streaming_preds table

- e.
-Streaming predictions on probalblity of flight ontime arrival is captured in this table
+ - Streaming predictions on probalblity of flight ontime arrival is captured in this table

 Sample Image of Streaming Predictions Table